apache/incubator-kie-tools/examples/micro-frontends-multiplying-architecture-todo-list-view-on-webapp/README.md

    under the License.
 -->

-## Example :: Micro-frontends Multiplying Architrecure 'To do' List View on webapp
+## Example :: Micro-frontends Multiplying Architecture :: 'To do' List View on webapp

 ---